afragen/mac-clean-install/README.md

 # Mac Clean Install

 I'm hoping to make my setup of a clean MacBook as simple as possible.
 So far this is minimally tested.
+Must restart computer afterwards.

 Install Homebrew and Oh-My-ZSH!